Chuks Aneke: Birmingham City

 Aneke followed his former manager Lee Bowyer to Championship club Birmingham City, where he signed a two-year deal effective from 1 July.
 He made his debut in the starting eleven for Birmingham's 1–0 win against Colchester United in the EFL Cup first round, and scored his first goal to complete a 5–0 league win away to Luton Town on 21 August.

 Return to Charlton Athletic

-On 14 January 2022, after just half a season at Birmingham City, Aneke rejoined League One side Charlton Athletic.
+On 14 January 2022, after just half a season at Birmingham City, Aneke rejoined League One side Charlton Athletic on a three-and-a-half year contract.

+He played the final ten minutes as a substitute in the EFL League One play-off final as Charlton earned promotion back to the Championship at Wembley.

+On 30 May 2025, it was confirmed Aneke would leave the club following the conclusion of his contract.

+Shrewsbury Town

+On 8 September 2025, Aneke joined Shrewsbury Town on a one-year deal.

 International career

 Aneke has represented England at various youth levels.
 He was part of the England U-17 squad that qualified for the 2010 European Championship.
 However, Aneke was not in England's squad for the finals due to injury.
 He was replaced by Saido Berahino as England went on to win the tournament.
 Despite rumours that he had switched allegiance to Nigeria, Aneke was selected for the England U-19 team for a friendly against the Netherlands.